 Credit card and signature-based debit transactions can take a couple of days to post to your account.
 Pending transactions help you keep track of outstanding debits to your account.

-For deposit and checking accounts pending transactions are reflected in your available balance on the My Accounts page.
+For deposit and checking accounts these transactions are reflected in your available balance on the My Accounts page of Online Banking.
 You can see which transactions are pending on the transaction history page.
-Simply click on the account name and the history will appear.
-Pending transactions are listed above the account history.
+Simply click on the account name and the history will appear above the account history.

 How do pending transactions affect my account balance?

 Pending transactions let you know how much money is slated to be withdrawn from your account and may or may not be reflected in your available account balance.
-You can double-check by adding up the pending transactions to verify there's enough money in your account to cover them.
+You can double-check by adding up these transactions to verify there's enough money in your account to cover them.

 Is it possible to have a pending transaction amount that’s different than the actual amount?